 Congressional and State Legislative Districts

-In 2012, the Legislature passed new congressional, state house, and state senate plans based on the 2010 Census, federal and state legal standards, citizen testimony, publicly-drawn maps, and open committee discussions.
-These plans apply to state house and senate districts, and to congressional districts for representatives elected in the 2012 general and 2014 special and general elections.
+In 2012, the Legislature passed new congressional, state house, and state senate plans based on the 2010 Census, federal and state legal standards, citizen testimony, public submissions, and open committee discussions.
+These plans apply to state house districts, and to state senate and congressional districts for representatives elected in the 2012 general and 2014 special and general elections.